Advanced Brain Tumor Research, Diagnosis, Treatments

 Patients are evaluated by a medical oncologist, neurosurgeon, radiation oncologist and other specialists as appropriate, and recommendations for care are made and communicated to the referring physician and patient.
 The neuro-oncology team also includes otolaryngologists with expertise in skull base tumors.

 That comprehensive, collaborative approach was critical when James Rollison of Gastonia, NC, was diagnosed with glioblastoma multiforme in August 2009.
 “The diagnosis really blindsided my wife and me,” said Rollison.
 “We sought a second opinion from Wake Forest Baptist.
 I was seen within a few days and then underwent surgery, radiation therapy and chemotherapy.
-Now, five years later, I am doing well.
+Now, years later, I am doing well.
 We were impressed with everyone, not only for their clinical knowledge and skills, but also because they treated us with compassion.”

 Available services include: